nakDS/nakds/README.md

 ![nakDS cover](https://raw.githubusercontent.com/nabaroa/nakds-pages/master/docs/assets/cover.png)

 Is it necessary to use a CSS framework?
-Is it possible to create a custom Design System, maintain it alive, involve the team on it's development and live happy with it?
+Is it possible to create a custom Design System from scratch, maintain it alive, involve the team on it's development and live happy with it?

 I'm trying it.

 Let's see if it works.

-This is the core of the Design System.
-Also working on nakDS-custom and nakDS-pages.

-nakDS is work in progress yet.
+nakDS is work in progress.
 Use it carefully.

 ##Credits: